exercism/docs/dev/badges.md

 - Back again: Be mentored for the second time
 - Third time's the charm: Be mentored for the third time
 - Hold a conference talk about Exercism
+- Report a non-trivial security vulnerability in relation to Exercism in an ethical way